catskytw/QNAPFramework/README.md

    - Sub specs:
      - QNAPFramework/no-arc (0.1.6)
 ```
 Creating your iOS project and editing Podfile.
+Of course, you could give the last version depended on the result of searching by `pod search QNAPFramework` in your Podfile.
 ```bat
 $ edit Podfile
 platform :ios, '5.0'
 pod 'QNAPFramework',       '~> 0.1.6'
 ```
-Installing the dependenies of your project, and always open the .xcworkspace
+Installing the dependenies of your project; ALWAYS open the .xcworkspace or take a lot of compiling error in pods.
 ```bat
 $ pod install
 $ open App.xcworkspace